 Section 4: Reconsideration

-Intentionally left blank.

-Article IX FINANCES
+The Board may reconsider or amend its action through a Motion for Reconsideration process defined in its Standing Rules and either during the same meeting where the Board initially acted or during the Board's next regularly scheduled meeting that follows the meeting where the action subject to reconsideration occurred.Article IX FINANCES

 The Council shall comply with all financial accountability requirements as specified by City ordinance and the Plan and as stated in the certification application.
 The Council shall comply with all financial reporting requirements as prescribed by the Department.